 They conduct a cost analysis and agree the timeframe to implement the proposed solution.
 They specify and shape the system requirements and operations, the user interface and output and present the proposal to the client.
 They work closely with the client team, including commercial managers and software developers, during both the report and implementation phase.

 Job titles in the IT sector are fluid, changing with advances in technology, and also varying between organisations.

 It is vital to look closely at job descriptions rather than job titles e.g. analysts may be known as systems or business analysts and the trend is currently towards including the term 'solutions' in the job title.

 Fourth generation languages (4GL) and object-orientated programming simplify technological language resulting in less of a need for detailed or formalised specification requirements, so traditional boundaries between systems or business analysis and programming have eroded.
 Overlap with project management is also common.

 Analysts work with their organisation's particular IT system but also with a client's legacy environment so need to be able to adapt to different programming languages.

-Most systems analysts work with a specific type of IT system, which varies with the type of organisation.
-Work activities also depend on the size and nature of the organisation, but typically involve:
+Work activities also depend on the size and nature of the employer organisation and the focus of clients' business demands, but typically involve:

 This website is best viewed in an up-to-date web browser with CSS enabled.
 While you will be able to view the content of this page in your current browser, you will not be able to get the full visual experience.
 Please consider upgrading your browser software or enabling style sheets if you are able to do so.